-Qwest understands GSA's need to ensure the security of the networks, data, Operations Support Systems (OSS), physical environment, and personnel engaged in satisfying the requirements of the Networx program, while also strengthening the overall information security posture against a variety of threats for Agencies using Networx services.
-We share the GSA's high-priority concerns for protecting the nation's critical infrastructure and services and are both well-experienced and well-positioned to meet this need.
+Qwest understands GSA's need to ensure the security of the data, networks, Operations Support Systems (OSS), physical environment, and personnel engaged in satisfying the requirements of the Networx program, while also strengthening the overall information security posture against a variety of threats for Agencies using Networx services.
+We share the GSA's high-priority concerns for protecting the nation's critical infrastructure and services and are both well experienced and well positioned to meet this need.
 In addition, Qwest understands that managing today's security risk levels requires a broad view across a variety of technologies.
-Qwest provides a strong set of security-related offerings tuned to each Agency's information technology environment and security needs.
-By building on our pre-existing leadership and experience in the areas of risk management, information security, disaster preparedness, and operational knowledge, we will assure the confidentiality, integrity, and availability of Networx-related data and communications.
+Qwest provides a strong set of security-related offerings attuned to each Agency's information technology environment and security needs.
+By building on our pre-existing leadership and experience in the areas of risk management, information security, disaster preparedness, and operational knowledge, we will assure the confidentiality, integrity, and availability of Networx related data and communications.

-All members of the Qwest Team understand their roles in meeting Agency needs for minimizing risks and responding rapidly to both events and new vulnerabilities.
-Our network operations groups, along with key team member organizations, meet the challenge of providing a secure environment, whether their areas of responsibility cover product and service offerings to Agencies, internal corporate infrastructure and systems, or the administrative components that enable sound management, all as a part of our Spirit of ServiceTM.
-Security is a core competency and an integral part of the Qwest business.
+Each member of the Qwest Team understands their role in meeting customer needs for minimizing risks and responding rapidly to both events and new vulnerabilities.
+Our network operations groups, along with key team member organizations, meet the challenge of providing a secure environment, whether their areas of responsibility cover product and service offerings to customers, internal corporate infrastructure and systems, or the administrative components that enable sound management-all as a part of our Spirit of ServiceTM.
+Security is a core competency and part of the Qwest business.

 Qwest's experience has shown that in light of today's ever-changing climate of threats and vulnerabilities, a sound security position is best maintained by adopting a holistic view of risk management across the Qwest enterprise and our service offerings.
-This enterprise-wide approach to risk management, and specifically to security practices, calls for centralized authority and policymaking combined with clear lines of communication, well-defined expectations, and close collaboration among all those with a stake in making the Qwest and Agency environments secure.

-this model exists at Qwest today, enabling our rapid identification of new threats and vulnerabilities, while also creating an action-oriented approach to remediating risks and managing security events.
+This enterprise-wide approach to risk management, and specifically security practices, calls for centralized authority and policymaking combined with clear lines of communication, well-defined expectations, and close collaboration among all those with a stake in making the Qwest environment and that of our customers a secure one.
+As shown in this model exists at Qwest today, enabling our rapid identification of new threats and vulnerabilities while also creating an actionoriented approach to remediating risks and managing security events.